MizaGBF/GBFSB/readme.md

 Example 3: build_sheet = 2 in GBFBP with a different color palette.
 ![example 3](https://github.com/MizaGBF/GBFSB/blob/main/assets/readme_example_GBFBP.png?raw=true)

+At its core, it access and read the CJS file corresponding to each manifest and parse it to build the following:
+- A list of sub rectangles which correspond to part of the spritesheets.
+- The animation tree of how every parts are rigged together.

+However, to keep things simple, it doesn't process any temporal data such as positions at X frames or the time passing between frames.

 `renderCJS` returns a dictionary with two keys:
 - `dump`: A string value, which contains a dump of the full animation tree.
 - `img`: Another dictionary of pairs (string filename, PNG image as bytes).